bambi-bit/cybersecurity-projects/network-segmentation/README.md

 ## Step 1: Default-deny baseline

-With OPNsense installed and both interfaces addressed, but before any custom rule existed, Kali could not reach Metasploitable2 at all:
+With OPNsense installed and both interfaces addressed, but before any custom rule existed, Kali could not reach Metasploitable2 at all.
-$ ping -c 3 10.0.2.50
---- 10.0.2.50 ping statistics ---
-3 packets transmitted, 0 received, 100% packet loss

 This confirms OPNsense's implicit default-deny rule blocks all inter-segment traffic until a rule explicitly allows it — the same default-deny behavior is visible again below in the Nmap scan run against all three test ports before the allow-rule was added: